-Risks What is it and why?
-Management

-Bleeding Major bleeding usually occurs You may be taken back to the

-very early after surgery.
-We operating room to find the cause

-monitor drainage from chest of excess bleeding and treat it.

-tubes to see if there is any

-evidence of major bleeding.
-You may receive blood

-transfusions to help control

-bleeding and replace blood loss.

-Confusion It is a sudden and acute Speak with your nurse or doctor

-(Delirium) confusion state that affects if you have risk factors.

-people's attention, awareness

-and organized thinking.
-It is Wear glasses/hearing aids if you

-not clear why and how use them at home.

-delirium develops.

-Pain management is important -

-You may feel confused, tell your nurse if your pain is not

-disoriented or irritable.
-Some well controlled.

-become more withdrawn.

-You may be given a medication to

-You may also hear or see help through the process and

-things that are not there reduce the symptoms.

-(hallucinations).

-Generally the confusion passes

-It is common after surgery. within 3 to 4 days.
-But some

-people take longer to resolve.

-Risk is higher if you:

-have hearing/vision For family member:

-loss Delirium is distressing for both

-• smoke patient and family.
-Some tips to

-drink excess alcohol help:

-take sleeping pills Tell the nurse or doctor if

-take a pill for anxiety you noticed the changes in

-use illicit drugs patient's cognitive

-have early memory loss function.

-are older Bring familiar items from

-have multiple medical home.

-issues Avoid over stimulation.
+L Risks What is it and why?
+Management Bleeding If it happens, major bleeding You may be taken back to the usually occurs very early operating room to find the cause after surgery.
+We monitor of excess bleeding and treat it. drainage from chest tubes to see if there is any evidence of You may receive blood major bleeding. transfusions to help control bleeding and replace blood loss.
+Confusion It is a sudden and acute Speak with your nurse or doctor (Delirium) confusion state that affects if you have risk factors. people's attention, awareness and organized thinking.
+It is Wear glasses/hearing aids if you not clear why delirium use them at home. develops.
+D V C 1 C 1 Pain management is important - You may feel confused, tell your nurse if your pain is not disoriented or irritable.
+Some well controlled. become more withdrawn.
+Var. mars ha sirran a madi sati an ta Vou may also been on see You may be given a medication to help to reduce the symptoms.
+You may also hear or see things that are not there help to reduce the symptoms. (hallucinations).
+Generally, the confusion passes (manucinations). within 2 to 3 days but some It is common after surgery. people it takes longer to resolve. it is common after surgery. people it takes longer to resolve.
+Risk is higher if you: For family member: have hearing/vision Delirium is distressing for both loss patient and family.
+Some tips to smoke help: drink excess alcohol Tell the nurse or doctor if take sleeping pills you noticed the changes in take a pill for anxiety patient's cognitive use illicit drugs (pot) function. have early memory loss Bring familiar items from Older age home.
+J Avoid over stimulation.